cjisr-26/data-projects/README.md

 - TADataGen.py: Python script to generate random TA information
 - RandDateTimeGen.py: Python script with functions to generate random days and time frames
 - genData.csv: Generated TA data used for the application
+- Data Prep.sql: SQL code used to prepare 'genData.csv' for use

 ## independent-study-app
 **Application code files for my independent study**